arsy786/word-square-api/README.md

 The characters provided in the pool MUST be equal to the grid size squared (n²).

+## Getting Started

-## Prerequisites
+### Prerequisites

 - Git
-- Java Development Kit (JDK) 11 or newer.
+- Java 11
-- Maven for building the project (optional if you use the Maven wrapper included in the project).
+- Maven (optional if you use the Maven wrapper included in the project)
-- IDE of your choice (optional for running directly from the IDE).
+- IDE of your choice (optional for running directly from the IDE)
 - Postman (optional for making API calls)

-## Building & Running the Application
+### Running the Application

-### Cloning the Repository

 1. Open your terminal or command prompt.